-Upon reception of the notification, the NF service consumer shall acknowledge the successful reception of the notification with a "204 No Content" status code.
+Upon reception of the notification, the NF service consumer shall acknowledge the successful reception of the notification with a "204 No Content" status code and the NF service consumer (e.g. AF) may disable encryption or stop providing the AKMA service to the UE.